 Each examined subject is graded on a scale of 1 (minimum) to 7 (maximum).
 The award of the IB Diploma requires a minimum total score of 24, based on the principle that a grade 4 represents a passing level in each of the six subjects.
 Excellent performance in the six subjects results in a grade 7 for each, or a total score of 42 points.
 Students can earn an additional 3 points for superior work on the Extended Essay and in Theory of Knowledge.

-Our bilingual programmes extend through to the Diploma Programme, where all students study English Language and Literature.
+Our bilingual pathways extend through to the Diploma Programme, where all students study English Language and Literature.
 In addition to this, we encourage those who have the relevant experience to study Language and Literature in French, German or Arabic, which results in the award of a bilingual diploma.
-For those who are not yet bilingual, our English+ programme will ensure that all students achieve a degree of bilingualism depending on the level at which they study.
+For those who are not yet bilingual, our Diploma Programme will ensure that all students achieve a degree of language acquisition depending on the level at which they study.